duboc/brand-media-generator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

-## Acknowledgments

-- Google Vertex AI team for Gemini
-- Streamlit team for the amazing framework
-- Plotly team for visualization capabilities
-- ReportLab team for PDF generation